 Diagnostic research involves clinical studies that investigate improved ways to identify a particular condition.
 This type of clinical research aims to improve patient lives and medical knowledge with advanced insights into diagnostic methods.

 This can involve the advancement of diagnostic technologies, or a developed understanding of how a particular health condition is formed.
+The advancement of technology especially can prove to be effective when it comes to furthering diagnostic research.

 Screening Research